Southwell, Nottinghamshire: Early history

 The remains of an opulent Roman villa were excavated beneath the Minster and its churchyard in 1959.
 Part of a mural from the excavation is displayed in the Minster.
 It is one of three of its type found in the territories of the Corieltauvi (or Coritani) tribes – along with Scampton in Lincolnshire and Norfolk Street in Leicestershire.
-A stretch of the Fosse Way runs on the far bank of the River Trent, with evidence of Roman settlement at Ad Pontem ("to the bridge" or "at the bridge"), northwest of the village of East Stoke.
+A stretch of the Fosse Way runs on the far bank of the River Trent, with evidence of Roman settlement at Ad Pontem ("to the bridge" or "at the bridge"), north-west of the village of East Stoke.
 There is no clear evidence of a road between Ad Pontem and Southwell.
 Other evidence of Roman settlement includes the use of Roman bricks in prebendary buildings around the Minster, remains of a ditch or fosse discovered at Burgage Hill in the 19th century, and possibly Roman remains beneath the Church Street site of the recently vacated Minster School.

 The Venerable Bede records a multiple baptism in the "flood of the Trent" near "Tiovulginacester" by Paulinus in the presence of Edwin of Northumbria, whom he had converted to Christianity in 627.
 There is disagreement on the location of Tiovulginacester, but Paulinus certainly visited it and may have founded the first church in Southwell.

 Remains of Eadburh, Abbess of Repton and daughter of Ealdwulf of East Anglia were buried in Southwell's Saxon church.
-Eadburh was appointed Abbess under the patronage of King Wulfhere of Mercia.
-She appears in the Life of Guthlac and is thought to have died about AD 700.
-Her remains were buried or translated to Southwell Minster, and revered there in the Middle Ages.
+Eadburh was appointed Abbess under the patronage of King Wulfhere of Mercia; she appears in the Life of Guthlac and is thought to have died about AD 700.
+Her remains were buried or translated to Southwell Minster and revered there in the Middle Ages.
 The only reference is in a Pilgrims Guide to Shrines and Burial Places of the Saints of England supposedly written in 1000: "There resteth St. Eadburh in the Minster of Southwell near the water called the Trent."